kara-abdelaziz/RISC-V-1C/README.md

 9. Shifter (in parallelogram form): Combinatorial circuit for shifting bits.
 10. Multiplexers (in the form of an isosceles trapezoid): Via control signals from the Control Unit, they control the flow of data trough the DataPath.

+## Instruction Set Architecture

+The [Instruction Set](https://en.wikipedia.org/wiki/Instruction_set_architecture) chosen to be implemented on this processor is the RV32I, with the exception of the 3 instructions ecall, ebreak, and fence, which are not so essential for normal program execution.
+You can see all the instructions in the diagram below, these are the green instructions, excluding the 3 already mentioned.
+RISC-V is designed to be flexible enough to include several instruction sets.
+In our case, we've chosen to implement only the basics.
+That is, the basic instructions for 32-bit format.